Pmax8/lab-assi/rails-oauth/README.md

 * [Part 3:](Part3.md) Extend RottenPotatoes to have such authenticated users become Moviegoers.

 ### Prerequisites
-You can start with the RottenPotatoes instance developed for the assignment on Rails associations.
+You can start with the RottenPotatoes instance developed for the assignment on Rails associations (see realease on the repo).